Kaddish – a Holocaust Memorial concert

 The opening piece was the world premiere of a piece by much-acclaimed Australian Jewish composer Elena Kats-Chernin.

-THE NIGHT OF BROKEN GLAS
+THE NIGHT OF BROKEN GLASS

-This was such a masterpiece that when I saw Elena straight after the concert I not only congratulated her but begged her to expand the piece to a 20-25 minute work.
+When I saw Elena straight after the concert I not only congratulated her but begged her to expand the piece to a 20-25 minute work.

 This piece by Elena was completed by the great William Barton who had written and was now playing on Yidaki (a type of didgeroo) WILLIAM BARTON MARCH.
 A wonderful tribute to the great Aboriginal leader who famously in November 1938 had led an Aboriginal delegation to the office of the German Consulate in Melbourne to complain strongly about Kristallnacht.